Men's Casual & Dress Belts — The Ultimate Guide

 What fabric should my belt be?

-Stick with leather or a leather substitute as these always look best, regardless of the situation.
+Stick with leather or a leather substitute as these always look best.
+Avoid belts made from canvas, snakeskin, and other materials.

 How many belts do I need?